Not a Love Story: A Film About Pornography

 Not a Love Story: A Film About Pornography is a Canadian documentary film about the pornography industry, directed by Bonnie Sherr Klein and released in 1981.

 It remains one of the landmark works from Studio D, the women's unit of the National Film Board of Canada.
 The film was banned in the province of Ontario on the basis of its pornographic content, a decision that was later reversed.

-The film premiered at the 1981 Festival of Festivals.
+The film premiered at the 1981 Festival of Festivals in Toronto.

 Synopsis

-Film-maker Bonnie Sherr Klein and stripper (later journalist) Lindalee Tracy explore the world of pornography and build a case against it.
-They interview porn actors, sex workers and notable feminists such as Margaret Atwood and Kate Millett.
+Film-maker Bonnie Sherr Klein and stripper (later journalist) Lindalee Tracy explore multiple facets of the sex entertainment industry.
+They interview porn actors, sex workers and notable feminists such as Robin Morgan and Kate Millett.